Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** To come before something in time or position.
 **Sentence:** The meeting will precede the lunch break.
 **Conversation:**
-A – When does the class start?
+A – When does the class start
 B – It will precede the lunch, around 12 o'clock.

 ### Word: Prey